vierstralab/footprint-tools/docs/source/posterior.rst

 .. note::

-	Because this is potentially huge operation (millions of DHS vs. hundreds of samples), we split the input file (DHSs) into chunks and the parallel process the chunks.
+	Because this is a potentially huge operation (millions of DHS vs. hundreds of samples), we typicall split the input file (DHSs) into chunks and the parallel process the chunks.

 	.. code:: bash